qiweiii/markdown-sticky-notes/README.md

 - Export/import notes in one page
 - different style for hashtags (tag pills)
 - scroll sync between editor and output
-- animation when creating/deleting note
+- pin a note
+- supports SPA